16 Spanish Adverbs of Frequency for Advancing to Fantastic Fluency

 Although some of the following words and expressions can mean slightly different things for each of us, I have tried to create a list that goes from “always” to “never.”

 As always, I have also included many examples so you can see the words in action.
-For even more practice and to see these words and many more in use by real Spanish speakers, head over to FluentU.

 1. Siempre (Always, Every Time)